charles-uno/charles-uno.github.io/_posts/2017-01-15-garbanzo-kale-sausage.md

 ---
 layout: post
-title: "Kale, Sausage, and Garbanzo Skillet"
+title: "Sausage, Kale, and Garbanzo Skillet"
 image: "/assets/images/garbanzo-kale-sausage-thumb.png"
 description: "This recipe is great for lunch the next day!
 It's pretty healthy, it reheats well, and it fills you up without making you tired."
 ---